SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

 For algorithms where strict error control is needed, it is recommended that one uses `DP8()`.

-If state-dependent delays are declared, the algorithm will detect discontinuities arising from these delays and adjust the step size such that these discontinuities are included in the mesh, using the principle outlined by
-S. P. Corwin, D. Sarafyan and S. Thompson in "DKLAG6: a code based on continuously imbedded sixth-order Runge-Kutta methods for the solution of state-dependent functional differential equations", Applied Numerical Mathematics, 1997.

 ### Stiff DDEs and Differential-Algebraic Delay Equations (DADEs)

 For stiff DDEs, the SDIRK and Rosenbrock methods are very efficient as they will